ikhsanalatsary/akarata/README.en.md

 - Faidlah Z Tala & [Apache Lucene](http://lucene.apache.org/) as without them this module could not be made
 - [Kateglo Bahtera](http://kateglo.com/) for providing an API so this module could separate ambiguous words and validation.
-- Adinda Pradity & [Indonesian Stemmer](https://github.com/apraditya/indonesian_stemmer) for the great mentorship along with her project, this module could be implemented in JavaScript
+- Adinda Praditya & [Indonesian Stemmer](https://github.com/apraditya/indonesian_stemmer) for the great mentorship along with his project, this module could be implemented in JavaScript